qoolixiloop/qool-latex-loop/README.md

 ### 🗄️ qoolixiloop's repositories
-> By clicking the button below you will see a table with 15 Code and 15 Wiki repositories.
+> By clicking the button below you will see a table with links to my 15 Code and 15 Wiki repositories as well as a short description of what is already available.
 They cover a small subset of programming languages I learned during the last 20 or so years.
-The focus is mainly on free and open source tools and languages and the linux operating system.
+The focus is mainly on free and open source tools within the linux operating system universe.
-> Google's Angular2 and the Springboot framework are part of the high demand trendy Java world.
-We used it at the University to build a multi-player online strategy game, which I intend to share as a tutorial.
-But that will certainly take some time.
-> There is C, which is a very low level language compaired to newer languages, like Java or Python, many of which actually are implemented in C. C is clearly part of the low supply world, which means that even though the language is still very powerful for certain tasks, there are not many programmers left, that are able to understand it.
-> Bash and AWK are very powerful languages in the Linux command line world and even though the Linux kernel is written in C, many configuration scripts one may come across are written in Bash.
-Once I started writing those programms I immediately came into contact with Vim and Tmux, and once I got used to it I never wanted another IDE, and even started to write my own little plugins and macros in Vimscript.
-> Because the learning curve for all those tools and languages is really steep, I decided to provide some of my resources, in order to help new learners to understand iportent topics.
-For instance I shared my .vim folder and .vimrc configuration file, which contain all the necessary instuctions to run Vim within minutes as an IDE for Python, Java or Bash.
+> Because the learning curve for many of those tools and languages I used was steeper than necessary, I decided to provide some of my resources, references and examples, in order to help new learners better understand important topics.
-> Because there is so much suboptimal advice about Bash programming out there, I decided to create a small framework, whose code itself is check by the shellcheck project.
-It contains a template, which makes use of the concept of a main() function, very similar to that in Python.
-> Furthermore I provided a huge example script, where I cover nearly everything one needs to write good scripts.
-It automates my communication with GitHub, lets me do changes on all my GitHub files outomatically by providing Sed style pattern search and replace, and it uses AWK to parse the script and automatically print help and documentation text into the shell.
 >
 > <details>
 > <summary> 📖  list of repositories </summary>
 >
 > 🗄️
+>
+> **Tmux and Vim as an IDE:** There are many good development environments availabe and some of them are quite expensive.
+Nevertheless, I mainly use Tmux and Vim because they are two very powerful terminal applications.
+But it is not easy to start with.
+That's why I shared my .vim folder and .vimrc configuration file, which both contain all the necessary instuctions to download the plugins and run Vim within minutes as an IDE for example for Python, Java or Bash.
+> **Vim as a language:** Once I started programming with Vim, I immediately came into contact with Vim's own programming language, Vimscript.
+I even started to write my own little plugins and macros in Vimscript.
+> **Web Applications:** Google's Angular2 and the Springboot framework are part of the high demand trendy Java world.
+We used it at the University to build a multi-player online strategy game, which I intend to share as a tutorial.
+But that will certainly take some time.
+> **C**: C is very low level compaired to newer languages, like Java or Python, many of which actually are implemented in C. C is clearly part of the low supply world, which means, that even though the language is still very useful for certain tasks, there are not many programmers left, that are able to understand it.
+> **Linux Tools:** Bash and AWK are old, but still very powerful languages in the Unix/Linux command line world and even though the Linux kernel itself is written in C, many configuration scripts one may come across are written in Bash.
+> There already much very good advice about Bash programming available in thick books as well as in form of snippets scattered around on blogs and webpages.
+But it still hard to get started with.
+That is why I decided to create a small framework, whose code itself is checked by the shellcheck project.
+It contains a template, which makes use of a concept used in Python to run the script from within a main() function.
+> Furthermore I provided an extensive example script, in which I cover nearly everything one needs to write stable and reliable scripts.
+I actually use it, to automate my communication with GitHub.
+It lets me do changes on all my GitHub files automatically by providing pattern search and replace, and it uses AWK to parse the script and automatically print help and documentation text into the shell.
 >
 > | Links to repositories          | Contents
 > |:-------------------------------| :----------------------------------------|